PeerDB-io/peerdb/README.md

 # connect to peerdb and query away
 psql "port=9900 host=localhost password=peerdb"
 ```
-Follow this [Quickstart Guide](https://docs.peerdb.io/quickstart) to see PeerDB in action i.e. streaming data in real-time across stores.
-It would take you 5 mins to run through the guide!
+Follow this 5-minute [Quickstart Guide](https://docs.peerdb.io/quickstart#quickstart) to see PeerDB in action i.e. streaming data in real-time across stores.

 ## Why PeerDB

 Existing ETL/ELT tools primarily focus on supporting a wide range of connectors rather than providing a high quality experience for Postgres.
 This affects customers who run Postgres at the heart of their data-stack, storing at least 10s of GB of data and frequently moving data in and out of Postgres.
 It is common for such users to try existing ETL/ELT tools and fail.
-They spent significant time and resources to build in-house pipelines.
+They spend significant time and resources to build in-house pipelines.
 This is the gap we want to bridge by building an ETL/ELT tool for Postgres, that just works!

 ### Postgres-first ETL/ELT